-This classic comfort food has added depth with the smokey garlic.
-The sauce is rich and flavourful…and ideal partner for pork and whole boiled potatoes or use in your own Chili recipe.
+We've given this Canadian classic added depth with the addition of smoked garlic.
+The sauce is rich and flavourful; an ideal partner for pork and whole boiled potatoes or use in your own Chili recipe.
 Hands-down, the BEST baked beans!

 - Smokey Garlic White Bean Soup Mix - 1 bag (The Garlic Box)